xarvh/exalted-cypher-system/splats/solars/creation-and-upgrade.md

 - Trained in any Social Interaction

 Upgrading and Tiering Up
 ========================

-Solars pay 4 XPs for any Martial Art Technique.
+Whenever dramatically appropriate, Solars can pay:
+  * 6xp to learn a Charm
+  * 4xp to learn the Technique of a Martial Arts Style they know

-For each Tier, the Solar has the following upgrades:
+For each Tier, the Solar has the following Upgrades:
   * Increase Max Effort by 1
   * Add 1 Edge
-  * Add 4 to her Pools (Mind, Body, Essence)
+  * Add 5 to her Pools (Mind, Body, Essence)
-  * 2x Add an Option
+  * A Mundane Ability OR a Martial Arts Style
+  * A Caste Charm

-When the five upgrades above are done, the Solar tiers up and receives:
-  * All the benefits of the next Tier of her Focus
+When the five upgrades above are done, the Solar tiers up and receives all the benefits of the next Tier of her Focus.
-  * An Upgrade Option

-They can also swap one Option for another.